 Using certain forms of $K$ (see Fig.~\ref{over_popu_fig}), dynamic or transient overcompensation was observed in terms of oscillations in the total population that eventually damps to steady values that could be lower or higher (steady-state overcompensation) following increases in $\mu(x)$.
 However, similar to predator-prey models that can exhibit periodic oscillations, we also found that an interaction such as $K_{3}(x',x) = (x'-x)\theta(x'-2) \theta(2-x)$ leads to undamped oscillations in total population for certain values of $\beta$ and $\mu$.
 We found numerically that permanent oscillations emerge in a way suggestive of a Hopf bifurcation as $\mu$ is decreased.
 It would be interesting to develop analytic results for how stability is gained or lost as $\mu$ is tuned.

-Besides formal proofs that certain simple predation interactions rule out permanent overcompensation, and numerical exploration of specific cases that exhibit dynamical (damped and undamped oscillations) and steady-state overcompensation, a rigorous analysis of our nonlinear structured population PDE model remains elusive.
-However, simplification via coarse-graining and discretizing the age variable allowed the PDE to be cast as a system of approximating ODEs for piecewise constant parameter functions $\beta(x), \mu(x)$, and $K(x',x)$.
-The corresponding system of ODEs was amenable to additional mathematical analysis.
-Specifically, we showed that, under certain conditions, both the original Lotka-Volterra-type PDE model and the reduced ODE model admitted at most one positive steady state, implying that permanent overcompensation associated with increases in the death rate is unlikely due to transitions from one steady state to another.
-Steady-state overcompensation and permanent oscillations are also recapitulated in ODE systems of at least three and four dimensions, respectively.
-These results may provide insight into mathematical strategies for analyzing our PDE model under age-dependent birth and death rates.
+Besides formal proofs that certain simple predation interactions rule out permanent overcompensation, and numerical exploration of specific cases that exhibit dynamical (damped and undamped oscillations) and steady-state overcompensation, a rigorous analysis of our nonlinear structured population PIDE model remains elusive.
+However, simplification via coarse-graining and discretizing the age variable allowed the PIDE to be cast as a system of approximating ODEs for piecewise constant parameter functions $\beta(x), \mu(x)$, and $K(x',x)$.

+Revutskaya \textit{et al.} \citep{discrete_time_hydra} has shown that a discrete-time, two-sex, three-compartment model exhibits multistability and overcompensation under harvesting.
+However, overcompensation of increased death does not require the presence of multistability.
+Under certain conditions, the ODEs derived from our original cannibalistic-interaction PIDEs showed at most one positive steady state, implying that permanent overcompensation of increases in the death rate in our model cannot be due to transitions from one steady state to another.
+In our formulation, steady-state overcompensation and permanent oscillations are also recapitulated in ODE systems of at least three and four dimensions, respectively.
+These results may provide insight into mathematical strategies for analyzing our PIDE model under age-dependent birth and death rates.